Master of Science in Engineering Physics

 What

 Ghent University is the only university in Flanders to offer a Master of Science in Engineering Physics.
-Alumni of this master have a solid physical knowhow and the necessary skills to have a leading role in groundbreaking physics research.
-At the same time they have the engineering skills that make them wanted as innovators and developers in industry, research institutes, and universities.
-The engineering component of the master’s programme develops skills such as analysis, design and optimisation of existing and new systems, products, machines, and materials.
+Our alumni have a solid physical know-how and the necessary skills to take up a leading role in groundbreaking physics research.
+At the same time, they have the engineering skills that make them sought-after innovators and developers in industry, at research institutes, and universities.
+The curriculum’s engineering component develops skills such as analysis, design and optimisation of existing and new systems, products, machines, and materials.
 This involves approximating physical reality by system descriptions ranging from simple rules of thumb to expert systems.
-The physical component follows a reductionist approach where experiment and mathematical modelling aim at understanding and reducing physics to its basics, and deriving its governing equations.
+The physics component follows a reductionist approach where experiment and mathematical modelling aim at understanding and breaking down physics to its basics, and deriving its governing equations.
 Despite the more philosophical approach, a rigorous attitude remains essential and all physical theory has to withstand experimental validation.

 Remarks

-The Faculty of Engineering and Architecture (FEA) offers most of the Master’s programmes in Engineering in English.
-This underlines the international ambition of the faculty, as well as the importance of international education and multiple language skills for students.
+The Faculty of Engineering and Architecture (FEA) offers most of its Engineering programmes at Master’s level in English.
+This underlines the international ambition of the faculty, as well as the importance of an international education and multiple language skills for students.

 For whom